 The question – “is it dramatic?” – is really only another way of asking, is it engrossing?
 Does the story involve us emotionally?
 Does it continually cause us to care about what happens next?

 When re-writing your screenplay, look closely at every scene.
 Does each scene have a beginning, middle and end?
 At the end of each scene is the energy still building or have you allowed it to fall?
 What are the characters fighting for?
 What do they care about?
 And how do we know?
 Where is the evidence?
-The most memorable and emotionally compelling characters are often conflicted, multi-faceted, and
+The most memorable and emotionally compelling characters are often conflicted, multifaceted, and complicated; they harbor within their psyches misunderstandings, secret needs and incompatible agendas.
+Subtext becomes possible whenever a character's contradictions impact on their choices and plans of action.
+As David Mamet has said, "Characters might hardly ever say what they mean, but they always say something designed to get what they want."

 Because every dramatic scene is – by definition - driven by the actions of anxious characters, striving for something that carries some kind risk and urgency, the screenwriter must continually ask him/herself: does every scene involve characters that are clearly fighting for something? .Are the objectives of each character clearly in evidence, textually and sub-textually?
 Also, as a result of the characters striving for change, does each scene present or instance change by way of actions that either propel the characters closer to their goal, or move them further away from it?
 In other words, does every scene advance the story, and if so, in what way?